poonchuanan/tp/docs/UserGuide.md

 * `<**DATE**>`: Date in the format YYYY-MM-DD, where YYYY = year, MM = month, DD = day.

 >REMINDER:
->*The `**DATE**` parameter is optional, if were to you enter list command without it, it will print out the list of entries for today's date.
+>*The `**DATE**` parameter is optional, if were to you enter list command without it, trakCAL will print out the list of entries for today's date.

 Examples of usage:

-Listing without date specified:
+Listing without the date specified:
 * `list`

 ```